 Make sure that both of the computers are connected to the same network.
 Also, keep in mind that the streaming process requires UDP ports 27031 and 27036 and TCP ports 27036 27037.
 If you are having a problem with the Windows Firewall blocking access to these ports, you should disable your firewall first.
 If you have a Mac client, reboot the system if there was a Steam update available.
 It is also possible that third-party applications and antivirus also block access to these ports.
 Make sure that there is no interference or conflict.

 Make sure that you have updated your GPU drivers.
 Many updates contain the fixes for these issues and the glitches won’t go away unless you have the latest software and drivers installed in both, the host and client PC.

-Note: Although ideally you can use Steam In-Home Streaming on any computer, but, it is advised that you fulfill the minimum hardware requirements.
-Failure to do so may cause problems in the game play.
+Note: Although ideally, you can use Steam In-Home Streaming on any computer, it is advised that you fulfill the minimum hardware requirements.
+Failure to do so may cause problems in the gameplay.